The content was updated on Apr. 19, 2017 for freshness and accuracy: macOS Sierra related info added.

 - To many programs open: sometimes, a slow iMac simply comes down to bad habits.
 If you have too many programs open, your computer won't be able to multitask well enough to function without a reduction in speed.
 (Be honest, how many programs do you have running right now?)

 - Outdated software: when Apple releases a new software update, the upgrade often offers an improvement in speed.
-At the same time though, some updates have been known to cause speed issues, instead of fixing them, like a number of users are experiencing with El Capitan.
+At the same time though, some updates have been known to cause speed issues, instead of fixing them, like a number of users are experiencing with El Capitan and macOS Sierra.

 - Outdated hardware: old hardware can't always keep up with the demands of new technology, including new operating systems, new applications and even simply new high resolution graphics.

 - Adware or malware: while the iMac may not be subject to viruses to the extent of a PC, there are a few bugs that can affect your computer's performance.
 Never install applications like MacDefender that promise to keep viruses at bay — they are actually bugs themselves.
-If you downloaded MacDefender or a similar program, uninstall it immediately.
+If you downloaded MacDefender, uninstall it immediately.

 Solution #1: Improving the iMac's Overall Performance With Better Computer Habits